george-hawkins/arf-drone/pixhawk-setup.md

 Connect your Pixhawk to your computer via USB, start MP, go to _Initial Setup_ and click on _Wizard_.
 The initial steps are fairly explanatory - first you select your vehicle type (multirotor) and then the multirotor type (the simple four motor X type).
 Then the firmware upgrade step - make sure your Pixhawk is connected and select it from the dropdown list of connected serial device (most probably there'll only be one item in the list).

 I'll have to admit I never completed this step.
 I have no Windows machine so I run Windows as a VM within VirtualBox and while all other aspects of using MP with VirtualBox worked perfectly, trying to install firmware never worked.
-So instead I always loaded firmware using QGC (which is covered later and can run on Mac and Linux).
+So instead I always loaded firmware using QGC (which is covered [here](qgroundcontrol.md) and can run on Mac and Linux).
 Once the latest firmware is installed you can cause the MP wizard to skip the firmware step by first clicking the _Connect_ button before starting the wizard - it goes through the same initial steps but jumps the firmware steps, going straight on instead to the calibration steps.

 Once the Pixhawk's firmware is upgraded (either via MP or QGC) the next steps involve calibrating its sensor.
 Here the wizard could possibly do with a little work on its usability - one might expect the _Next_ button that appears on each page of the wizard to initiate the calibration step covered by a particular page but it will actually skip it.
 Each page of the wizard generally has another button to start the given calibration process (and for some steps there's also an additonal button that needs to be pressed to mark the step as completed).
 As we'll see being able to skip steps is important - it's essentially impossible to complete the wizard in one go, so you have to quit it and redo it at least once, skipping the steps you've already completed.